Best Astrophotography Telescopes (2025)

 Smartphone astrophotography usually involves pointing your phone camera up to a visual eyepiece (with increased magnification) to capture bright objects through your telescope.
 Most modern smartphones have a “night mode” (or even an astrophotography mode) option with increased light sensitivity and/or longer exposure settings to play with.

 While a DSLR is the most approachable option for most people, a dedicated CMOS planetary camera may be a good fit for those looking to capture even more detail.
-Cameras, such as the ZWO ASI290MM Mini, use a high frame rate to capture short video files of the Moon’s surface.
+Cameras, such as the ZWO ASI290MM Mini, use high frame rates to capture short video clips of the Moon’s surface.
 The best individual frames from the video file (usually in AVI or SER format) can then be extracted and stacked to produce an image with remarkable detail.

 A close-up of the surface of the Moon.
 Canon EOS Ra and Sky-Watcher Esprit 150.